fix8mt/conjure_enum/README.md

 | `test_any` | test for one or more bits |
 | `test_all` | test for all specified bits |

 All accessors and mutators work with enum values or integers as with operators.
-They also work with multiple values, either as template paramters or as variadic arguments:
+They also work with multiple values, either as template parameters or as variadic arguments:
 ```c++
 enum_bitset<numbers> eb;